-CCCT auditions are open to all non-Equity performers; and are scheduled on a show-by-show basis.
+CCCT auditions are open to all non-Equity performers, and are scheduled on a show-by-show basis.
 Actors at CCCT are volunteers and receive travel reimbursement.

 Please come prepared with a current headshot and resume; if you do not have a headshot, please provide a clear full-face current photo of yourself with no other people in the shot.
 Your resume should be neatly laid-out and include the name of the show, the director, and the theatre where you performed.
 Sample resumes can be found online if you’re making one for the first time.

 Some tips to help you succeed at your audition (with thanks to Theatre Bay Area):